MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

 [!include[banner](../includes/banner.md)]

 As part of the One Dynamics, One Platform effort, a growing number of customers get value out of integrating their finance and operations apps with Microsoft Dataverse and the Microsoft Power Platform ecosystem.
-From building low-code applications, to fully integrating front-office and back-office processes and applications, the integration of these two systems has become a common requirement for many customers.
+Whether it will be used to build low-code applications, or to fully integrate front-office and back-office processes and applications, the integration of these two systems has become a common requirement for many customers.

-Power Platform Integration is a feature enabled in Microsoft Dynamics 365 Lifecycle Services that allows an administrator to link their finance and operations environments with new or existing Power Platform based environments.
+Power Platform Integration is a feature that's enabled in Microsoft Dynamics Lifecycle Services.
+It lets administrators link their finance and operations environments with new or existing Microsoft Power Platform–based environments.

-Once Power Platform Integration is established, this enables your organization to:
+After Power Platform Integration is established, your organization can perform these actions:

-* Create low-code apps and flows using the Power Platform environment linked to finance and operations apps.
+* Create low-code apps and flows by using the Power Platform environment that's linked to finance and operations apps.
 * Integrate finance and operations apps data with the Dataverse platform by using virtual tables, business events, and dual-write features.
 * Install and connect other Dynamics 365 applications with your finance and operations apps.
 * Install add-ins and connect them with your finance and operations apps.